 As in many small mid-latitude catchments, flooding on the Vienna River is typically flash flooding due to small and meso-scale convective storms embedded in large-scale systems.
-These storms are typically of several hours to days duration and generate flooding due to the fast watershed responses.
-Even low hills and mountains can intensify storm events in comparison to plain areas by regeneration of convective cells (Kelsch, 2001).
+The duration of these storms is typically from several hours to one day, and flooding is generated because of the fast watershed responses.
+Even low hills and mountains can intensify storm events in comparison with plain areas through the regeneration of convective cells (Kelsch, 2001).
 The orographically intensified convective movement of air masses in the western hills of the Vienna River basin is also documented in the Austrian Hydrographical Atlas (HAÖ, 2003).